-Trump Threatens to “Get Involved” With Justice Department
+Trump threatens to "get involved" with Justice Department

-President Donald Trump raised the possibility that he may interfere with the Department of Justice in order to force the release of documents related to the Russia investigation and other federal probes, asserting in a tweet Wednesday morning that he would soon “have no choice” but to get involved.
+President Donald Trump raised the possibility that he may interfere with the Department of Justice to force the release of documents related to the Russia investigation and other federal probes, asserting in a tweet Wednesday morning that he would soon “have no choice” but to get involved.

 The new threat comes one day after House Freedom Caucus chair Sen. Mark Meadows confirmed that members had recently finalized draft articles of impeachment against Deputy Attorney General Rod Rosenstein.
 Meadows called the articles a “last resort” if the Justice Department refused to hand over documents related to the ongoing federal investigations.